logactaesque/infrastructure-aws-obsolete/README.md

 # Infrastructure AWS
-Provision supporting infrastructure AWS for Logactaesque using [Terraform](https://www.terraform.io/)
+Experimental attempt at provisioning the supporting infrastructure in AWS for Logactaesque using [Terraform](https://www.terraform.io/)

+_**As of December 2021 this has been paused in an incomplete state.** Parts 1 and 2 function as expected.

+Built using [this Udemy course](https://www.udemy.com/course/deploy-fargate-ecs-apps-infrastructure-aws-with-terraform/) on Fargate/AWS/Terraform

 ## Prerequisites
 - An [AWS](https://aws.amazon.com/) account